La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 Check an online tide calendar to see when the best time to go tide pooling is.
 Even if your San Diego vacation is planned months ahead, these calendars will accurately tell you what the tides will be like.

 If a tide hovers around zero or shows a minus, that’s your cue to go to the beach.
-If you see a negative one or lower tide during daylight, you really need to go.
+If you see a negative one or a lower tide during daylight, you really need to go.
 It’s just a beautiful sight, even if you have no intention of searching for creatures.

-Can I Take Shells from Tide Pools in La Jolla?
+Can I take shells from tide pools in La Jolla?

 It depends.
 If you visit tide pools in the Ecological Reserve, like at La Jolla Cove, you may not remove anything other than trash from the beaches.
 This includes shells, rocks, and even sticks or seaweed.

-These items serve as homes or protection for wildlife in these tide pools or play an important role in the area’s ecosystem.
+These items serve as homes or protection for wildlife in these tide pools or play an essential role in the area’s ecosystem.
 Even with all of the pockets and small crevices in these tidal zones, animals still battle to find places to settle.
-The more we take, the fewer habitats they have.
-So, even at beaches where you can legally take shells, like Shell Beach, you may want to consider leaving them.

-Do Periwinkles Live in La Jolla Tide Pools?
+Do periwinkles live in La Jolla tide pools?

-Yes!
-Periwinkles are small welks or sea snails that live in the supratidal zone, receive splashes from waves, and are rarely submerged.
 This means that you can actually see them more often than other animals.
-Their little turban shells often serve as homes for hermit crabs.
+Their little turban shells frequently serve as homes for hermit crabs.

-It’s a little hard to guide you to exactly where the tide pools are at the beach.
-I would set your GPS for La Jolla Cove and park along Coast Blvd.
 If it’s low tide, you can not miss the tide pools (you’ll see lots of green sea grass) between the Cove and south of the Children’s Pool.

-You can also set your GPS for La Jolla Shores Beach to view the tide pools south of The Marine Room restaurant or Dike Rock.
 Set your GPS for Caroline’s Seaside Cafe to get closer to Dike Rock and use street parking.
 Take the stairway down to the sandy beach and walk north.

 Which La Jolla tide pools are your favorites?
 What have you seen?